-Young drivers have a higher rate of crashes, injuries and fatalities than older drivers.
-In 2005, 229 young people ages 16 to 20 were killed in motor vehicle crashes.
-Although young people (ages 16-20) account for only 7% of Georgia's population, they totaled 13% of the total crash fatalities for 2005.
+Although young people (ages 16-20) account for only 7% of Georgia's population, they totaled 13% of the total crash fatalities in 2006.
 According to the most recent data from FARS (2003), 64% of the 16-20 year-old passenger vehicle occupants killed or seriously injured were unrestrained.
 The inexperience and immaturity of younger drivers are thought to be major contributing factors in the higher fatality rate.

 High-risk behavior, peer pressure, inexperience, limited use or no use of occupant safety devices, lack of proper driving information and education are a few of the problems that our youth face while driving on Georgia's roadways.
 In an effort to address these issues the Teenage and Adult Driver Responsibility Act (TADRA) was enacted on July 1, 1997 to reduce the number of lives lost in crashes involving young drivers.
-In the three and one-half years after TADRA was enacted the number of fatalities in crashes involving at least one-driver ages 16-17 declined 28.6 percent.
+In the three and one-half years after TADRA was enacted, the number of fatalities in crashes involving at least one-driver ages 16-17 declined twenty-eight (28.6%) percent.
 On January 1, 2002, the TADRA law was strengthened by adding minimum requirements for supervised driving, passenger limitations, and a stricter curfew.